-Accumulation conveyors move loads from point A to point B, allowing them to accumulate when necessary to allow time for equipment or other material handling resources to become available down the line.
+Accumulation conveyors move loads from point A to point B, allowing them to accumulate when necessary.
+The ability to hold/store product within the belt allows time for equipment or other material handling resources to become available down the line.

-This ability to slow down or speed up processes at different points within the same operation makes accumulation conveyors very effective for high throughput operations.
+The ability to slow down or speed up processes at different points within the same operation makes accumulation conveyors very effective for high throughput operations.

 Submit Your Inquiry